Spiky Ball for Feet: How to Use One for Relief | 321 STRONG Answers

 - &#10003;Pair foot rolling with calf stretches and rolling to address the full tension chain from heel to lower leg

-**Use a [spiky ball](/products/5-in-1-set) on your feet by placing it under your arch and rolling slowly from ball to heel, pausing on tender spots for 10-15 seconds.** This breaks up adhesions in the plantar fascia (the thick band of connective tissue running along the bottom of your foot), increases blood flow, and relieves arch and heel pain.
+**Use a spiky ball on your feet by placing it under your arch and rolling slowly from ball to heel, pausing on tender spots for 10-15 seconds.** This breaks up adhesions in the plantar fascia (the connective tissue band running along the bottom of your foot), increases blood flow, and relieves arch and heel pain.
 Rolling a spiky ball takes just 2-3 minutes per foot and works best when done daily, especially first thing in the morning or after long periods on your feet.

-See our complete guide: [How Often Should You Use a Foam Roller on Your Back?](/answers/how-often-should-you-use-a-foam-roller-on-your-back)
+See our complete guide: [Can You Use a Foam Roller on Your Lower Back?](/answers/can-you-use-a-foam-roller-on-your-lower-back)

 ## Related Questions